 STEP-BY-STEP INSTRUCTIONS FOR BEST MONSTER COOKIE RECIPE

 - STEP 1).
 Combine dry ingredients.
-Add all of the dry ingredients in a large bowl and whisk to blend evenly.
+Add all of the dry ingredients except for the oats in a large bowl and whisk to blend evenly.

-- STEP 3).
+- STEP 2).
 Cream butter and sugar.
-Beat together the butter with brown sugar until smooth.
+Beat together the butter with brown sugar until smooth and a bit fluffy.

-- STEP 4).
-Mix in PB and egg.
-Beat in peanut butter, egg and vanilla until well combined.
+- STEP 3).
+Mix in peanut butter and honey.
+Add in peanut butter and honey and mix until well combined.

-- STEP 5).
+- STEP 6).
 Add dry ingredients.
-Add the flour mixture and mix it in until just combined
+Add the flour mixture and fold it in until just combined.

-- STEP 6).
+- STEP 8).
 Chill the dough.
-Cover the dough and refrigerate for 30 minutes.
+Cover the dough and refrigerate for about 1 hour.

 RECIPE FAQ